Taomihog/unzipDNA/README.md

 >
 >[3] Huguet, Josep M., et al. (2010) PNAS.

 I first wrote the program in Python, and realized that it was too slow for my application.
 To speed up the calculation, I use look-up table (LUT) to save information that supposes to be calculated in run time.
-These LUTs are saves in constexpr containers.
+These LUTs are saved in constexpr containers.

 It indeed took me some thinking to move majority of calculation overheads from run-time to compile time.
 After several attempts, I almost **"constexpred"** everyting that can be calculated ahead of time.
 As a result, this program is 100 times faster than the python program, 6 times faster than the Version 2 program.
-The only drawback is that the compile time is very long, thousands of times longer than the prototype c++ program (which does calculate many constexpr variables).
+The only drawback is that the compile time is very long, thousands of times longer than the prototype c++ program (which does not calculate many constexpr variables).